 Workers in Sub-major Group 92: Agricultural, Forestry and Fishery Labourers perform a limited range of simple and routine manual tasks requiring limited training or experience.
 Those classified in Major Group 6: Skilled Agricultural, Forestry and Fishery Workers generally perform a wide range of tasks, typically involving skills acquired through extensive experience and/or training.
 It should be noted that routine manual tasks may involve the use of mechanized hand-held tools, for which limited training is required.

 In some cases the occupation title alone may be sufficient to distinguish between skilled and elementary farm workers.
-For example, occupation titles where the key noun is “farmer”, “grower”, “shepherd”, “pruner”, “shearer” would all indicate occupations that involve the performance of a wide range of tasks, or highly specialized skills requiring considerable training or experience, and are classified in Major Group 6.
+For example, occupation titles where the key noun is “farmer”, “grower”, “shepherd”, “pruner”,or “shearer” would all indicate occupations that involve the performance of a wide range of tasks, or highly specialized skills requiring considerable training or experience, and are classified in Major Group 6.
 Similarly, occupation titles such as “farm labourer”, “fruit picker” or “cane cutter” would indicate routine or repetitive tasks requiring limited training or initiative.

 Occupation titles such as “farm worker” or “farm hand”, however, may require more consideration, as they refer to the fact that the worker is an employee on a farm, rather than to the level of skill or responsibility required.
 In such cases it is necessary to consider the use of terminology in the national context and in particular agricultural settings.
-For example, the term “stock hand” may be used in some countries to refer to a worker who looks after the care and wellbeing of animals on a livestock farm, classified in Unit Group 6121: Livestock and Dairy Producers.
+For example, the term “stock hand” may be used in some countries to refer to a worker who looks after the care and well-being of animals on a livestock farm, classified in Unit Group 6121: Livestock and Dairy Producers.
 An “orchard hand”, however, may be more likely to refer to someone who picks fruit and performs other routine manual tasks than to someone who prunes trees, checks crops for disease and ensures that fruit-bearing trees are healthy and productive.

 The combination of occupation title with task information or other qualifying information may therefore be useful.
 For example a “dairy farm worker” who milks cows should be classified in Unit Group 6121: Livestock and Dairy Producers, whilst a “dairy farm hand” who cleans animal enclosures should be classified in Unit Group 9212: Livestock Farm Labourers.
 Where a combination of tasks is performed including some that involve higher skills or initiative, then Major Group 6 would be more appropriate.